-[Rule 1.21 adopted effective 1/1/15; amended 7/1/15; renumbered as Rule 2.21 effective 1/1/22]
+[Rule 1.21 adopted effective 1/1/15; amended 7/1/15; renumbered as Rule 2.21 effective 1/1/22, renumbered as Rule 2.22 7/1/25]

-2.22 PROCEDURES FOR HANDLING MEDIATOR COMPLAINTS
+2.23 PROCEDURES FOR HANDLING MEDIATOR COMPLAINTS

 A complaint about conduct of a mediator on the mediation panel will be directed to the presiding judge.
 The Court will maintain a file of each complaint and its disposition.
 The presiding judge or a judge or judges designated by the presiding judge will review each complaint promptly.
 Each complainant will be notified promptly in writing of the disposition of the complaint.